gustavonikov/letmeask-NLW06/README.md

 REACT_APP_APP_ID
 ```

-After install the necessarily packages and Firebase being configured, run the development server, that by default will open on http://localhost:3000,
+After install the necessarily packages, Firebase being configured and opened in your Browser (it must be open), run the development server, that by default will open on http://localhost:3000,

 ```bash
 npm start